NJDHTS/NJDHTS/numetric-workbooks/njsp-fatal-database.md

 ### Filterable Attributes

-A list of attributes that can be used to filter the crash data presented in the _NJS\_SP_ Fatal Crash Database \_advanced Numetric Workbooks will be added soon to this tutorial.
-Included are brief descriptions of each attribute, how it was collected \(if applicable\), and a comprehensive list of all variable values.
+A list of attributes that can be used to filter the crash data presented in the _NJSP_ Fatal Crash Database Advanced Numetric Workbooks will be added soon to this tutorial.
+It will include brief descriptions of each attribute, how it was collected \(if applicable\), and a comprehensive list of all variable values.
+In the interim, feel free to use the clickable filters or use the [**Searchable Terms - Roads**](/chapter1/searchable-terms.md) guide as a guiding template for your filters.